When Your Ideas are Rejected at Work

 I believe that promotion does not come from the board or from my supervisor; it comes from the Lord most might.
 All the company executives are at best instrument for my elevation when He decides to lift me.
 It’s from God that my promotion is coming from.
 It’s in his hands that my elevation lies; not any boss or board.
 So, no hard feelings towards them!

-Those who try to stand on the way of God want to do in my life or the life of anyone who believes in Him suffer one thing – the wrath of God.
+Those who try to stand on the way God wants to do in my life or the life of anyone who believes in Him suffer one thing – the wrath of God.
 King Pharaoh with all his military might couldn’t stop the Israelites on their way out of Egypt.
-That give credence to the scriptures that says nobody says a thing and it comes to pass unless it is approved by God.
+That gives credence to the scriptures that says nobody says a thing and it comes to pass unless it is approved by God.

 So, please don’t hate your boss or anyone who you perceive may have worked against the acceptance or materialization of your ideas.
 If you are of faith in God and believe in Him as One who holds your success, you should know that when He decides to elevate you, nobody can stop you.
 Those who try to stop His work in the lives of people perish in the process.